What follows is an investment thesis for $ABNB, backed by three different arguments which we think will come true in the next 2 decades:

 1. we know the world will eventually go full remote for internet workers

-2. we know transportation systems are getting better and better
+2. we know transportation systems will eventually significantly improve

 3. we know salaries will eventually be fully paid in crypto

 Notice the word “eventually”: we are speaking here of a 10+ year timescale.
 These things won’t happen immediately.

 The consequence caused by the above three points are that eventually internet worker will work remotely, and will be able to do so from pretty much anywhere in the world.

 There won’t be any barriers for remote work anymore.

 Let’s assume we are in 2030 and you are an internet worker, why wouldn’t you work in remote from the best places to live in on Earth?